 If a plant cannot grow roots on its own, try using a rooting compound.

-There are lots of hardy plants that grow roots readily and easily.
+There are many hardy plants that root readily.
 Among the best rooters are:

 - Tradescantia